 Confluence & JIRA

-Confluence, by Atlassian, is like a system of word processing documents optimized for managing teams and sharing information.
+Confluence, by Atlassian, is like a cross between a webpage builder and a system of word processing documents.
+It’s optimized for managing teams and sharing information.
 It’s ideal for keeping all the pertinent information for projects both before and after completion of the project.
-It also makes a great tool for creating guides and handbooks for employees to refer to.
+Companies frequently use it to for creating online help documentation, employee handbooks, etc..

-JIRA is for assigning and tracking tasks.
+JIRA, also by Atlassian, is for assigning and tracking tasks.
 It’s perfect for teams that use the Agile method.
-Although it was designed for computer developers, other types of teams can enjoy it as well.
+Although it was designed for computer developers, other types of teams can also use it to coordinate their team efforts.
+Since it is a companion tool to Confluence, the integrations between the two systems make them work together flawlessly.

-Trello is another project management system, that looks like a whiteboard with sticky notes posted on it.
+Trello (now owned by Atlassian) is another project management system that looks like a whiteboard with sticky notes posted on it.
 Each sticky note can represent an issue or task.
 Each card can have its own discussion thread.
 Those who are familiar with Agile development will immediately recognize the Kanban system in its design.
 Trello is beautiful and easy to use.
-The main drawback is also its strength; it’s that it’s unstructured.
+The main drawback is also its strength, namely that it’s so flexible.
 Any structure in the system must be imposed by the user, making it a little intimidating to start using to organize your projects.
-(Learn about Trello’s pros and cons here: 10 Ways Email Kills Your Productivity.)
+But they have probably hundreds of example boards that you can get inspired by.

 Writing, Editing, & Grammar